BumblebeeBat/FlyingFox/README.md

 *Proof of stake blockchain where each peer's power in the consensus process is determined by how much money they have locked in channels.

 Code of conduct, development guidelines: Submit pull requests.
-If I like, I will accept.
+If I like, and it passes tests, I will accept.
 Feel free to ask me questions.

 Install script: